uwsampa/accept/README.md

 * blackscholes: "simlarge" input from PARSEC (`in_64K.txt`)

-Finally, run the experiments by typing `./bin/experiments.py`.
+Finally, run the experiments by typing `./bin/accept experiments`.
 This will record some data in an SQLite database called `memo.db`; clear this out if you need to run things from the beginning again.

 The above will run all compilations and executions locally and in serial.
 To run data collections on a cluster, install and set up the [cluster-workers][]